Tano has stunning views of Chole Bay.

-No5 - Tree-houseTree house 5, 'Tano', is the second of the 'tea-house' tree houses, with sweeping views of Chole Bay and delicious breezes.
-But instead of being closely associated only with a tree, it is set in the midst of the ruins of a large 19th-century house which dates to when Chole Mjini (Chole City) was a bustling port trading between the Shirazi Sultanate of Kiwa and the Omani Sultanate of Zanzibar.
-The walls of the ruins are held together by the entwined roots of a giant marula fig tree whose fruit is a favourite with the giant Comores fruit bats that inhabit Chole Island.
-These beautiful and very intelligent 'flying foxes', with their fox-like facial features and russet back fur, are fascinating to watch.
-Jean was told by a former Miss Universe, who had stayed there for just one night, that Tano has 'too much nature'
+No5 - Tree-houseTree house no5, or Tano, is the second of the 'tea-house' tree houses, with sweeping views of Chole Bay and delicious breezes.
+But instead of being closely associated with a tree, it is set amid the ruins of a large 19th-century house dating from the time when Chole Mjini (Chole City) was a bustling port trading between the Shirazi Sultanate of Kilwa and the Omani Sultanate of Zanzibar.
+The walls of the ruins are held together by the entwined roots of a marula fig tree whose fruit is a favourite with the giant Comores fruit bats that inhabit Chole Island.
+These beautiful and intelligent flying foxes, with their fox-like facial features and russet back fur, are fascinating to watch.
+Jean was told by a former Miss Universe, who had stayed there for just one night, that Tano has 'too much nature'.

 The shower is built into a remnant of ruin and has space for an entire football team.
 The toilet is new, bright and breezy.